escolmebartlebooth/usdc-t1-p4-detection/README.md

 ### Pipeline (single images)

-The pipeline is a series of functions for undistorting, threshholding and transforming images so that lines can be detected.
+The pipeline is a series of functions for undistorting, threshholding and transforming images so that lane lines can be detected.
 The code for each section are:
 + calibration - cell #3
 + undistortion - cell #4
 + sobel absolute threshold - cell #6